seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

  \mathbf{u}[\text{time}+s] = 2\mathbf{u}[\text{time}] - \mathbf{u}[\text{time}-s] + \frac{s^2}{\mathbf{m}} \Delta \mathbf{u}[\text{time}]
 $${#WEstencil}

-In Python, we can rearrange our `pde` expression automatically using the SymPy utility function `solve`, to create a stencil expression that defines the update of the wavefield for the new time step $\mathbf{u}(\text{time}+s)$, which is expressed as `u.forward` in Devito:
+In Python, we can rearrange our `pde` expression automatically using the SymPy utility function `solve`.
+In Devito, we create a stencil expression, which defines the update of the wavefield for the new time step $\mathbf{u}(\text{time}+s)$, with the command `u.forward` :

 ```python
     # Rearrange PDE to obtain new wavefield at next time step
     stencil = Eq(u.forward, solve(pde, u.forward)[0])
 ```

-This `stencil` expression now represents the finite-difference approximation from Equation @WEstencil, including the finite-difference approximation of the Laplacian and the damping term.
-The `stencil` expression defines the update for a single time step only, but since the wavefield `u` is a `TimeData` object, Devito knows that we are solving a time-dependent problem over a number of time steps.
+This `stencil` expression now represents the finite-difference approximation derived from Equation @WEstencil.
+This expression includes the finite-difference approximation of the Laplacian and the damping term.
+The `stencil` expression defines the update for a single time step only, but since the wavefield `u` is a `TimeData` object, Devito knows that we will be solving a time-dependent problem over a number of time steps.

 ### Setting up the acquisition geometry

-The expression we derived in the previous section does not contain any seismic source function yet, so the update for the wavefield at a new time step is solely defined by the two previous wavefields.
-However as indicated in Equation @WE, wavefields for seismic experiments are excited by an artificial source $q(x,y,t;x_s)$, which is a function of space and time (just like the wavefield `u`).
-To include a source term in our modeling scheme, we simply add the the source field as an additional term to our stencil expression (Equation #WEstencil):
+The expression for time stepping we derived in the previous section does not contain a seismic source function yet, so the update for the wavefield at a new time step is solely defined by the two previous wavefields.
+However as indicated in Equation @WE, wavefields for seismic experiments are often excited by an active (impulsive) source $q(x,y,t;x_s)$, which is a function of space and time (just like the wavefield `u`).
+To include such a source term in our modeling scheme, we simply add the the source wavefield as an additional term to our stencil expression (Equation #WEstencil):

 $$
  \mathbf{u}[\text{time}+s] = 2\mathbf{u}[\text{time}] - \mathbf{u}[\text{time}-s] + \frac{s^2}{\mathbf{m}} \Big(\Delta \mathbf{u}[\text{time}] + \mathbf{q}[\text{time}]\Big).
 $$ {#WEdisa}

 Since the source appears on the right-hand side in the original equation (Equation @WE), the term also needs to be multiplied with $\frac{s^2}{\mathbf{m}}$ (this follows from rearranging expression @WEdis, with the source on the right-hand side).
-Unlike the discrete wavefield `u` however, the source `q` is typically localized in space and only a function of time, which means the time-dependent source wavelet is injected into the wavefield at a specified source location.
-The same applies for sampling the wavefield at the receiver locations for obtaining a shot record, i.e. the wavefield is sampled at specified receiver locations only and those locations do not necessarily coincide with the modeling grid.
+Unlike the discrete wavefield `u` however, the source `q` is typically localized in space and only a function of time, which means the time-dependent source wavelet is injected into the propagating wavefield at a specified source location.
+The same applies when we sample the wavefield at  receiver locations to simulate a shot record, i.e. the simulated wavefield needs to be sampled at specified receiver locations only.
+Source and receiver both do not necessarily coincide with the modeling grid.

-Since both sources and receivers are sparse in the spatial domain and potentially need to be interpolated onto the model grid, Devito provides a separate symbolic type specifically for sparse objects called `SparseFunction`.
+Since sources and receivers are interpersed sparsely and often located off the computational grid, Devito provides a separate symbolic type specifically designed for sparse objects called `SparseFunction` and that handles interpolations onto the model grid.
 Just like we defined wavefields as `TimeFunction` objects and model and damping terms as `Function` objects, we can construct `SparseFunction` objects for sources and receiver and add them to our `stencil` expression.

-Devito provides a special function for setting up a Ricker wavelet called `RickerSource`, which acts as a wrapper around `SparseFunction` objects and automatically creates an instance of a `SparseFunction` object for a Ricker wavelet with a specified peak frequency `f0` and source coordinates `src_coords`:
+Devito also provides a special function for setting up a Ricker wavelet called `RickerSource`, which acts as a wrapper around `SparseFunction` objects and automatically creates an instance of a `SparseFunction` object for a Ricker wavelet with a specified peak frequency `f0` and origin time `t_0` [Is this correct????] and source coordinates `src_coords`:

 ```
 	# define source object with Ricker wavelet and inject